mkveerapen/covid19hgi_authorship/README.md

 **input file** : can be found in the `src/` dir in the spreadsheet format

+*to note*:
+1) Author names must not have commas.
+2) Affiliations must be split by semicolons.

 **script to run**: can be found in `script/authorshipListing.R` _main R package used_ : `officeR` (link found [here](https://davidgohel.github.io/officer/))